CozyBear0/InitProgramming/README.md

 Storage is a process through which digital data is saved within a data storage device by means of computing technology.
 Storage is a mechanism that enables a computer to retain data, either temporarily or permanently.

-#### what
+#### what comes before computer or programming ?

-mputer.
 Certainly programming was around before the electronic computer.

 Previous computers were people who followed algorithmic instructions.
 More mechanical examples where Babbage’s mechanical machines, and the Jacquard loom before that.